akhanalcs/csharp-func/README.md

 <img alt="image" src="screenshots/blob-event-delivered.png" width="1000">

 ### Verify function in Azure
-Open the function app and click "Invocation and more" in the function name.
+Open the function app and click "Invocations and more" in the function name.

 <img alt="image" src="screenshots/func-name-portal.png" width="1000">